The latest version is v. 6.0 - updated in January 2022.

 The css file must be in the same directory as the fonts.
 If not, you have to make changes in the code.

 <head> of your html, reference the location to your 525icons.css and fonts.

 <link rel="stylesheet" type='text/css' href="path/to/fonts/525icons.css">

 You do not need the file 525icons.otf, unless you want to install it on your OS.

 How to place the icons in your html-file:

-If you are familiar with the use of the Font Awesome web font, the 525icons css code has some differences.
+If you are familiar with the use of the Font Awesome web font or the Bootstrap icons, the 525icons css code has some differences.